-Hotel Lungarno has a number of rooms specially designed for families, with cots available.
+Hotel Lungarno has a number of rooms specially designed for families, such as the Family Suite, offering double or twin beds, a sitting area and luxurious bathroom, ideal for four guest, all with cots available.
 There is no dedicated kids club but staff will be happy to arrange customised children’s activities, from child-friendly museum and shopping tours to visits to the football stadium.
 Older children with an interest in fashion will love the Salvatore Ferragamo museum, just across the river in the Palazzo Spini Feroni.
 There is a children’s menu available in the Picteau Lounge.

 FOR WEDDINGS & HONEYMOONS

 Florence in one of the most romantic destinations in the world and this hotel’s location makes it the perfect honeymoon setting.
 The Studio Torre Suite, with its charming canopy bed, is perhaps the most romantic room but the fourth-floor Designer Suite River View is the most private.
 It has its own dining room where you can enjoy private meals cooked by a chef from the hotel’s Michelin-starred restaurant, preceded by drinks on your balcony overlooking the Arno.
 For those planning to pop the question, Hotel Lungarno can arrange a visit to the historic atelier of Florentine jewellers Frantelli Piccini.

 OUT & ABOUT

 - Tour of jewellers Frantelli Piccini’s historic atelier

 - Painting lesson with local artist Robert Guarnieri